-Some medications that you currently take may prove harmful during surgery because they thin your blood and increase the risk of bleeding after surgery.
+Some medications that you currently take may prove harmful during surgery because they can increase the risk of bleeding after surgery.

-- 2 Weeks Prior: Prescription diet medications, herbal supplements (Such as St. John's Wort) and vitamins. - 10 Days Prior: Blood thinners, anticoagulants, and antiplatelet agents (such as Coumadin, Plavix, Effient), aspirin, compounds containing aspirin, hormone replacement therapy, omega 3 fatty acids. - 7 Days Prior: Anti-inflammatory medications (such as Ibuprofen, Motrin, Advil, Aleve, Naproxyn, Relafin, or Diclofenac).
-You may continue Celebrex and Mobic.
+7 Days Prior: Blood thinners, anticoagulants, and antiplatelet agents (such as Coumadin, Plavix, Aspirin, compounds containing aspirin, and hormone replacement therapy.

+7 Days Prior: Anti-inflammatory medications (such as Ibuprofen, Motrin, Advil, Aleve, Naprosyn, or Diclofenac).